 Note: User invites automatically expire after four (4) days.
 If a user's invite has expired, you can simply resend the invite to add the user.

 Invitation Details — Opens the Invitations tab and displays the invitation history for the user.

 Note: On the left navigation pane, you can click the More | Invitations to view a status report of all invitations sent to users who were invited to join your company.
 Provisional user status is not displayed, but invitations sent to provisional users appear as "waiting" for that user.

 For a list of invitation statuses, refer to Invitation Status Definitions.

-Use the Settings tab to configure a user's administrator permissions and trade permissions.
+Use the Settings tab to configure a user's administrator, trade, and algo permissions.

 In the Admin Permissions section, you can define additional administrative roles to delegate user setup and account setup to separate administrators.
 By unchecking the administrator restriction options in this section, you can set up administrators who are prohibited from enabling trading for accounts and/or users, and control whether administrators can disable the "Apply Limits" option for accounts and/or users.

 In the Trade Permissions section, you can prevent the user from trading on TT, and set permissions for submitting RFQs.
 You can set these permissions for individual users or company administrators.